 Founding Member & President

-Luis has nearly two decades of experience working in the rainforests of northwest Ecuador, as a specialist in ornithology and ecology.
-He studied Biological Sciences at the Central University of Ecuador, and has led research projects for several national and international organizations including the Ministry of the Environment, where he currently works.
-Luis is coauthor of several articles in scientific journals.
+Luis has nearly two decades of experience working in the rainforests of northwest Ecuador.
+He studied Biological Sciences at the Central University of Ecuador and He is currently studying a master’s program in Biodiversity and Climate Change at the Universidad Tecnológica Indoamérica.
+Luis has led research projects for several national and international organizations including the Ministry of the Environment.
+Luis is an author and coauthor of several articles in scientific journals.
 His interest focuses on community-based conservation and understanding the ecology of Neotropical bird species.

 Founding Member & Vice-President